Diana Zuckerman, PhD and Anna E. Mazzucco, PhD, Cancer Prevention and Treatment Fund

 Between 1975 and 2000, dramatic improvements in treatments for breast cancer became available.
 Surgery options were improved, important chemotherapy agents were discovered, and tamoxifen, a hormonal treatment for estrogen-sensitive breast cancer, came into widespread use.
 At the same time, mammography became more popular.
 In 2000, about 70% of women 40 and over reported that they had a mammogram within the previous two years.
 Despite changes in guidelines increasing the recommended age to 50, in 2018, about 67% of women aged 40 and over reported that they had a mammogram within the previous two years.

 The result of these important advances, as well as a decrease in the use of hormone therapy for menopause, has been a dramatic decrease in the number of breast cancer deaths, even while more cases of breast cancer were being diagnosed.
 The five-year survival rate for breast cancer increased from 75% between 1974 and 1976, to 91% between 2005 and 2011.
 Death rates, on average, have been falling by 1.4% a year from 2009 to 2018.
 Have the survival rates improved because of mammography or because of better treatments?

 This question became a full-fledged medical controversy in recent years.
 Two issues were at the root of the debate: 1) Was mammography simply uncovering more tiny, slow-growing abnormalities or cancers that would never have developed into a health threat even if they had never been discovered? and 2) Were we doing more harm than good by subjecting so many women to cancer treatment without knowing whether some of these breast abnormalities or very early cancers would really become dangerous?
-Since 2009, research has shown that some tiny cancers disappear on their own without treatment.
-For example, experts now conclude that most ductal carcinoma in situ (DCIS) will never become an invasive breast cancer, even without treatment.
+Since 2009, researchers have debated whether some tiny cancers disappear on their own without treatment.
+More important, experts agree that most ductal carcinoma in situ (DCIS) will never become an invasive breast cancer, even without treatment.